microsoft/BotFramework-Composer/docs/how-to-add-qna-to-bot.md

 ## Knowledge base limits

-You can use Connect to a **QnAKnowledgeBase** Action to connect to only one knowledge base per dialog.
+You can use **Connect to a QnAKnowledgeBase** Action to connect to only one knowledge base per dialog.

-If your bot scenario requires you to connect to multiple knowledge bases, merge to create one knowledge base - merging existing knowledge bases and use **Connect to QnAKnowledgeBase** Action to build your dialog.
+If your knowledge bases are domain agnostic and your scenario does not require you to keep them as separate knowledge bases, you can merge them to create one knowledge base and use **Connect to QnAKnowledgeBase** Action to build your dialog.

-If your scenario requires you to connect multiple knowledge bases and show the single answer, from the knowledge base with higher confidence score to the end user, use the **Send an HTTP request** Action to make two HTTP calls to two published knowledge bases, manipulate the response payload to compare the confidence scores and decide which answer should be shown to the end user.
+If your knowledge bases have content from different domains and your scenario requires you to connect multiple knowledge bases and show the single answer from the knowledge base with higher confidence score to the end user, use the **Send an HTTP request** Action to make two HTTP calls to two published knowledge bases, manipulate the response payload to compare the confidence scores and decide which answer should be shown to the end user.

 ## Bots with Language Understanding (LUIS) and QnA Maker